The Informational Observer in Relational Quantum Mechanics: Structural Coherence from Sequential Weak Values

 asks whether this entire record is jointly compatible for observer $O$.

-Crucially, this across-time structure is not an interpretive stipulation but is already enforced by the interaction dynamics of weak measurements themselves.
+This across-time structure is not an interpretive stipulation; it is already enforced by the interaction dynamics of weak measurements themselves.
 Consider two weak measurement interactions at distinct times $t_1$ and $t_2$, coupling observables $A$ and $B$ to independent pointer degrees of freedom $p_1$ and $p_2$, with interaction Hamiltonian